 Wild Apple Curd Recipe

-Wild apples are one of those local ingredients that are overlooked.
-Sometimes left to fall and go rotten in preference of large, rosy, often heavily sprayed cultivated apples that are flown in.
+Wild apples are one of those local ingredients that are often overlooked.
+Sometimes left to fall and go rotten in preference of large, rosy, often heavily sprayed cultivated apples.
 These days, there are many wonderful local varieties of apples too.
 This all helps to broaden our taste buds, nutrition and celebrate the diversity of our plant life.

 Wild apples can often be sour.